Meathead's Memphis Dust Rub Recipe

 2 teaspoons rosemary powder

-About the sugar and salt.
+About the sugar.
 I encourage readers to experiment with recipes, and "no rules in the bedroom or dining room" is my motto, but I have gotten some emails that require a response.
-I appreciate that many of you feel the need to reduce sugar and salt in your diets (although recent research has warned that low salt diets can be just as dangerous as high salt diets), but they are in the recipe for more than flavor enhancement, they help form the crust (a.k.a. called "the bark" by the pros), an important part of the texture of the surface of ribs and slow smoke roasted pork.
-The salt pulls some moisture to the surface to form a "pellicle" and the sugar mixes with the moisture, caramelizes, and also contributes to the crust.
-Salt also penetrates the meat far deeper than the spices and there it helps bind moisture.
-I strongly recommend you leave them in.
+I appreciate that many of you feel the need to reduce sugar in your diets but sugar is in the recipe for more than flavor enhancement, it helps form the crust (called bark by the pros), an important part of the texture of the surface of ribs and smoke roasted pork.
+It mixes with the moisture and caramelizes making special unique flavors.

 If you want to cut back on carbs, leave off the sweet barbecue sauce.
-It has a lot more sugar.
+It has a lot more sugar than the rub.
 Switch to a Lexington sauce which is mostly vinegar, or just eat the pork with rub and no sauce.
-It's mighty good that way...
+It's mighty good that way.

 About the rosemary.
-One reader hates rosemary and leaves it out.
+Several readers tell me they hate rosemary and leave it out.
 Trust me, it hides in the background and you will never know it is there.
 But it is.
 It is subtle and important in this blend.
 Substitute thyme or oregano if you must, but I think rosemary is the best choice.
-If you can find ground rosemary, good for you.
-It's hard to find.
-So just grind the rosemary leaves in a mortar and pestle or in a coffee grinder.
+If you can find ground rosemary, well, it is hard to find.
+So just grind the rosemary leaves in a mortar and pestle or in a coffee grinder or a blender.
 It will take 2 to 3 tablespoons of leaves to make 2 teaspoons of powder.
+Again, please don't leave it out.

-2) For most meats, sprinkle just enough on to color it.
-Not too thick, about 2 tablespoons per side of a large slab of St. Louis Cut ribs.
-For Memphis style ribs without a sauce, apply the rub thick enough to make a crunchy crust, about 3 tablespoons per side (remember to Skin 'n' Trim the back side).
+2) If you have time, sprinkle on 1/2 teaspoon of kosher salt per pound of meat up to 12 hours in advance.
+For most meats, wet the surface of the meat with water and sprinkle just enough Meathead's Memphis Dust on to color it.
+Memphis style ribs without a sauce, apply the rub thick enough to make a crunchy crust, perhaps 1 to 2 tablespoons per slab of St. Louis Cut (Center Cut) and a bit less for baby backs.
 To prevent contaminating your rub with uncooked meat juices, spoon out the proper amount before you start and seal the bottle for future use.
-Keep your powder dry.
+Keep your powder dry as the old expression goes.
 To prevent cross-contamination, one hand sprinkles on the rub and the other hand does the rubbing.
-Don't put the hand that is rubbing into the powder.
+Don't put the hand that is rubbing into the powder or use it to hold the bottle.